jbiatek/BSGRulebook/rulebook.md

 1. If this distance was reached via a jump, go through the [normal jump procedure](#jumping-the-fleet) including resetting the fleet marker. <span class="daybreak">Assault raptors are not allowed to remain in space for this jump.</span>
     - If the destination is "Gas Cloud", the Admiral examines the New Caprica Crisis deck after it is ready, not the old Crisis deck.
     - The Destination card could put ships back on the main game board after the jump.
 Leave them where they are unless instructed otherwise.
-2. If it was not reached via a jump (for example earning distance through a Skill check), just reset the fleet marker.
+2. If this distance was not reached via a jump, reset the fleet marker.
 4. Remove the Crisis deck from the game.
 The New Caprica Crisis deck will be used in its place for the rest of the game.
 Shuffle it and place it next to the board.
 5. The New Caprica game board is placed above the Pegasus game board.
 6. All human players are moved to "Resistance HQ", including any in the Brig.
 Piloted vipers are returned to the Reserves.